-The Coastal Stewardship Program is an integral part of Big Sur Charter School.
-Students in grades TK-8 participate in weekly outdoor education classes led by our Nature Specialist and held in various locations throughout Monterey County.
-The program goals are age and grade specific, with the academic rigor progressing along grade level.
+The Coastal Stewardship Program is an integral part of Big Sur Charter School, offering students a unique opportunity to explore and engage with the environment through hands-on learning.
+Students in grades TK through 8th grade participate in weekly outdoor education classes that include guided nature hikes, ecology lessons, and discussions on environmental challenges.
+This experience helps students develop a deep understanding of the threats facing our oceans and ecosystems-going beyond awareness to take meaningful action in protecting our coast.
+Led by our Nature Specialist, the program takes place in various locations throughout Monterey County.
+Its goals are age- and grade-specific, aligned with the Next Generation Science Standards and NOAA Sustainability Standards, with academic rigor increasing progressively by grade level.